KamiZomby/FlowerShop/README.md

 # FlowerShop

-PLanned to test out Vue.js for ecommerce
+PLanned to test out Vue.js for eCommerce
+& making sure all is in sync